 Variations

-- Spicy – Add some cayenne, chipotle powder, increase the amount of red pepper or Aleppo pepper flakes or squeeze in some Tapatio or sriracha
+- Spicy – add some cayenne, chipotle powder, increase the amount of red pepper or Aleppo pepper flakes or squeeze in some Tapatio or sriracha

-- Bourbon – Add a splash of Kentucky bourbon to the pot!
+- Bourbon – add a splash of Kentucky bourbon to the pot!
 It adds so much flavor and the alcohol will cook off as the ingredients simmer.

-- Port wine – While this option will add a few carbs, it adds an amazing rich flavor.
+- Port wine – while this option will add a few carbs, it adds an amazing rich flavor.
 Add 2 tablespoons to the pot while it’s simmering.

-- Lower the sodium – Make a low sodium BBQ sauce by eliminating or cutting back on the Worcestershire or leaving out the additional salt
+- Lower the sodium – make a low sodium BBQ sauce by eliminating or cutting back on the Worcestershire or leaving out the additional salt

-- Whole30 BBQ sauce – Replace the Worcestershire with coconut aminos and replace the sweetener with a pureed sweet fruit, such as mango or pineapple.
+- Whole30 BBQ sauce – replace the Worcestershire with coconut aminos and replace the sweetener with a pureed sweet fruit, such as mango or pineapple.
 Mango BBQ sauce is phenomenal!
-Also consider adding ½-1 cup of pureed pineapple.
+Also consider adding ½ - 1 cup of pureed pineapple.
 Keep in mind that these will increase the carb content a bit and it will have to simmer just a little longer on the stove if you choose to add pureed fruit.

-- Garlic-infused olive oil – For a hint of garlic flavor, add up to 2 tablespoons of garlic-infused olive oil
+- Garlic-infused olive oil – for a hint of garlic flavor, add up to 2 tablespoons of garlic-infused olive oil

-- Liquid smoke – If you like a super smoky BBQ sauce, this will add a touch of hickory flavor.
+- Liquid smoke – if you like a super smoky BBQ sauce, this will add a touch of hickory flavor.
 Start with ¼ teaspoon and add more to taste.

-- Tamarind paste – Create a sweet and tangy BBQ sauce by adding a teaspoon.
+- Tamarind paste – create a sweet and tangy BBQ sauce by adding a teaspoon.
 This adds a bright, citrus-like flavor and is one of my favorite additions.

 FAQ